lammps/lammps/doc/src/pair_mliap.rst

 or many different descriptors with a given model.
 Currently, the pair_style supports just two models, *linear* and *quadratic*, and one descriptor, *sna*, the SNAP descriptor used by :doc:`pair_style snap <pair_snap>`, including the linear, quadratic, and chem variants.
+With the MLIAPPY package installed, the *mliappy* model is available which can be used to couple python models such as neural network energy models.
-Work is currently underway to extend the interface to handle neural network energy models, and it is also straightforward to add new descriptor styles.
+It is also straightforward to add new descriptor styles.
 In order to train a model, it is useful to know the gradient or derivative of energy, force, and stress w.r.t. model parameters.
 This information can be accessed using the related :doc:`compute mliap <compute_mliap>` command.